 Making a homemade beauty gift for someone is a lovely way to show you care.
-Try making a luxurious low-waste whipped shea butter moisturiser following the recipe in my previous blogpost.
-Or try making a lip scrub (there are lots of tutorials online)!
+Try making a luxurious low-waste whipped shea butter moisturiser or shower steamers!
+You could also try making homemade lip scrubs or body scrubs!

 If you want to encourage someone to consider a low waste lifestyle, gifting a starter kit is a great idea.
 You can either buy one, or make your own!

 If you choose to buy one, Etsy has several options, such as Tabitha Eve Co’s Beauty Starter Kit.
 This kit contains cotton reusable makeup rounds, nail varnish pads, a cotton and bamboo shower pouf and exfoliating loofah disks.
 Another good option is Zero Waste UK’s Bathroom Starter Kit, which contains body soap, a solid shampoo bar, a loofah, a back scrub, a bamboo soap saver, 2 bamboo toothbrushes and wooden cottonbuds.

 If you would rather personalise your starter kit you can just include the products you want!
 Some ideas that I think would be perfect for a starter kit are:

 Plastic free hairbands, reusable cotton or bamboo rounds (an alternative to single-use cotton pads!), a bamboo toothbrush, plastic-free reusable razers and a solid shampoo bar.

 3- Support a smaller eco brand and gift beautiful zero waste makeup

 It may seem difficult to find plastic-free replacements to our favourite makeup products but there are plenty of zero-waste alternatives available!